ApacheSub/bsc_recoverfunds_extension/README.md

 First go to the folder where recoverFunds.js is.

+Then edit the file recoverFunds.js by adding your ledger recovery phrase (the 24 words) to it's place by editing the mnemonic variable.
+Optionally also add the passphrase incase you used a "25th" word on your ledger.

-If you have networking, simply install required dependency:
+If you have networking enabled, simply install required dependency:

 npm install ethereum-cryptography